lambdajack/sequentially-generate-planet-mbtiles/README.md

 3. The ability to select different system drives for downloading/generating files.
 4. Write tests before significant future development.
 5. Make the console prettier.
-6. Add a -t test-config.json for people to test out before committing to the entire planet.
-7. Add option to include or not ocean tiles.
+6. Add option to include or not ocean tiles -o.
-8. Add automatically serve on completion option.
+7. Add automatically serve on completion option -s.